Controlled KK-theory, and a Milnor exact sequence: Alternative cycles for controlled -theory

 Putting all this together, the homotopy $t\mapsto q_t$ from line \eqref{q hom} passes through $KK_{8\sqrt{\epsilon}}^\pi(X,B)$.
 As this homotopy connects $\chi(1_Ap1_A)+(1-1_A)p$ and $p$, this completes the proof. \end{proof}

-We are now in a position to prove the following result.
+We are now in a position to establish the following, which is the main goal of this subsection.

 \begin{proposition} Let $A$ and $B$ be separable $C^*$-algebras with $A$ unital.
-As in Definition \ref{seps}, make the collection of pairs $(X,\epsilon)$ with $X$ a finite subset of $A_1$ and $\epsilon>0$ into a directed set.
-Let $\pi:A\to \LL(E)$ be a substantially absorbing representation of $A$ on a Hilbert $B$-module.
-Then with notation as above there are isomorphisms
+Let $\pi:A\to \LL(E)$ be a graded, balanced, and strongly absorbing representation of $A$ on a Hilbert $B$-module.
+Then with notation as in Definition \ref{kku} above there are isomorphisms

 and